 - Be vigilant of his/her role as a representative of the Learning Community. - Be vigilant of his/her role as a representative of Wayne State University. - Exhibit a level of professionalism while still maintaining a peer relationship with mentee.

-Standards of integrity extend to the developing relationship with the students and to the Learning Community staff, and to the manner by which the mentor relates and reports to the staff.
+Standards of integrity extend to developing relationships with students and Learning Community staff, and to the manner by which the mentor relates and reports to the staff.

 It is imperative that: